Jose-MPM/Notes/Courses/English V/English Topics.md

                 - Im going to a wedding with Itzel next Saturday
             * Present SImple: Timetabled events
                 - My flight leave**s** at 6:20 tomorrow.
+                - My flight arrives at 9:10 tomorrow.
+                - My doctor's appointment is Thursday, August 22nd at 2:30

         - *Simple Present*: Use to talk about "all the time" and *facts*.
 Tomorrow is Wednesday